Scott-Morgan-Foundation/planning_and_integration/admin/projectRoles.md

 Needs to break work up into waves/phases/releases and coordinate as required

 ## Enterprise Engineer/Architect
-Manages from top down all system integrations and ecosystem/architecture principles.
+Manages from top down all system (physical, application, and network) integrations and ecosystem/architecture principles.

 Needs to alert/stop maintainers, collaborators, and contributors if their work is in violation of any principles.